 Install Ceramic

-The easiest way to install Ceramic is via haxelib.
+The easiest way to install Ceramic on Linux is via haxelib.
 Open the terminal and type:

 haxelib install ceramic